Agrattendick/The_Dirty_Hippy_Proposal_For_Clean_Solar_Energy/README.md

     * [United States Summary: 2010, Population and Housing Unit Counts, 2010 Cenus of Population and Housing via Wikipedia](https://en.wikipedia.org/wiki/List_of_U.S._states_and_territories_by_area)
     * State Populations
     * [Table 1.
 Annual Estimates of the Resident Population for the United States, Regions, States, and Puerto Rico: April 1, 2010 to July 1, 2018 (NST-EST2018-01) via Wikipedia](https://en.wikipedia.org/wiki/List_of_states_and_territories_of_the_United_States_by_population)
+    * State Power Consumption
+    * Need to find information on how much power each state uses.

 ## 3 - 5 Initial Research Questions:
 * Are personal solar panels a benefit for homeowners?